Understanding Commercial Real Estate

 Professional Relationships

 Commercial tenants are typically businesses that maintain professional relationships, often resulting in longer lease terms, better property maintenance, and more predictable cash flows than residential tenants.
+Plus the tenant usually pays for most maintenance and various other expenses associated with the property they’re leasing.

 Investment Considerations & Challenges